 Bake in the center of the preheated oven for 11-15 minutes until risen and golden brown.
 Let the biscuits cool on the baking sheet for 5 minutes (it is tough not to grab one straight from the oven!).

-These biscuits are light and fluffy and all-around scrumptious.
+These biscuits are light and fluffy and all-around scrumptious with a neutral, nutty flavor.
 Enjoy them plain, as an accompaniment to meals, split them to make mini sandwichers, or slather with your favorite nut butter, jam, or vegan butter.

 Store the cooled biscuits in an airtight container at room temperature for 1 day, the refrigerator for 3 days, or the freezer for up to 1 month.

 I Do Not Need these to be Gluten-Free.
 Can I Use Regular All-Purpose Flour?

 Yes.
 If you do not need these to be gluten-free, use an equal amount of all-purpose flour in place of the all-purpose gluten-free flour.

 Yes!
 If you have ready-to-use oat flour, you can skip grinding the rolled oats into flour.
 You will use the same weight (125 g), which is 1 cup + 2 teaspoons oat flour.